rsksmart/RSKIPs/IPs/RSKIP197.md

 1. Revert the execution state.
 2. Push a ZERO into the stack.

+Lately this zero state can be used by the caller to decide what to do whenever it reaches the expected failed state.

 Note: an expected failure should be considered by the precompiled itself, any other kind of runtime failures should still consume the entire provided gas.

 ### Posible Use Case